CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 To add roles to database users take the following steps:

-1. Open SQL Server Management Studio on the Web Application Server and log in.
+1. Open SQL Server Management Studio on the server and log in.
 2. Expand the server node, then `Security` then `Logins`.
 3. If the user that will run the Gateway application pool is not in the list of logins, take the following steps, otherwise skip to step 4:
     1. Right-click the `Logins` node and click `New Login...`.